Dan Schneider (writer)

 Dan Schneider (born 1965) is an American poet and critic of literature and film who runs the criticism and literary website Cosmoetica.
+He has written dozens of novels and short story collections along with thousands of essays and poems.

 Biography

 Schneider was born in 1965 to a family from Minnesota and Superior, Wisconsin.
 He is of Norwegian ancestry.
 His parents placed him for adoption, and he grew up with a working-class family in the Glendale-Ridgewood neighborhoods of Queens, New York.
 He claimed to have witnessed a murder at age six.
 He attended Franklin K. Lane High School, where he was part of a gang.
 After graduating from high school, he began writing poetry to court women while he was working as a dairy manager in a Finast grocery store.
 In 1987, he paid to print 2,000 copies of his first poetry book, Od Infinitum.

 In 1991, he and his adopted mother moved to Minnesota after learning that his biological family lived there, although his birth mother had died.
 While living in Minneapolis-Saint Paul, Schneider became involved in local poetry readings and poetry slams.
 He heavily criticized the poetry community in the Twin Cities, and journalist Brad Zellar noted that Schneider's criticisms sometimes involved personal attacks and public confrontations, including an instance in which Schneider interrupted an event for Robert Bly.
 He was kicked out of a local poetry group and also banned from some poetry readings and venues because of his outbursts and interruptions during events.